FraMuCoder/SlotNVM/README.md

     void loop() {
     }

+The following tables should help to choose the right class.
+As you can see smaller cluster allows more slots but reduces usable memory size.

 | SlotNVM class    | CRC | Bytes / cluster | User data / cluster | Usable data / % |
 | ---------------- | --- | ---------------:| -------------------:| ---------------:|